 Ben had gained an MPhil in Management at the Cambridge Judge Business School after working at PepsiCo.
 Before that he had taken a Chemical Engineering degree at Sheffield University.
 He had considered an academic career in engineering, but found that work in industry had greater appeal: 'If you design a machine and it goes wrong you just have to redesign it.
 It is much more interesting working with people,' he explains.
 'People add chaos into the equation and are more of a challenge.
 Being a Knowledge Transfer Partnership Associate is not a well-known early career path, but I would highly recommend it.'

 Are you a recent graduate?
 Want to become a KTP Associate?
-Discover more about how to apply.
+View our current job opportunities.